-The host is also responsible for organizing the group meal.
+The host is also responsible for organizing a group meal.
 Once a session the group eats a meal together.
-It can be in the meeting location, another home or a restaurant.
-It can be place of a meeting or in addition to a meeting.
+It can at the meeting location, another home or a restaurant.
+It can take the place of a meeting or be included as part of the meeeting.
 The Host is not responsible for providing the food.
 He/she is however responsible for making sure it happens.
-Options include going to a restaurant, pot-luck, catering or have everyone chip in and someone in the group prepare a meal for everyone.
+Options include: going to a restaurant, pot-luck, catering or have everyone chip in and someone in the group prepare a meal for everyone.

 This is a free dinner for the host and spouse, along with all the other leaders, that takes place the week after the last meeting.
 It’s a way to say thank you for serving as a host.
 It’s also a fun time to share God stories, give constructive input and offer referrals.